zhoujh30/CarND-Advanced-Lane-Lines-P4/README.md

   <img src="./output_images/4_identify_lanes.jpg">
 </p>

-#### 3. Fitted lane lines with a polynomial and filled lanes
+#### 3. Fitted lane lines with a polynomial, calculated curvature and filled lanes

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+I detected lane pixels and fitted it with a polynomial using [NumPy](http://www.numpy.org/) functions `numpy.nonzero()` and `numpy.polyfit()`.

-calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+I then calculated the position of the vehicle with respect to center by:

-I did this in lines # through # in my code in `my_other_file.py`

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
-Here is an example of my result on a test image:
+*Calculating the average of the x intercepts from each of the two polynomials *Calculating the distance between the vehicle position and the midpoint of horizontal axis *Identifying the position of the vehicle (If the horizontal position of the car was greater than the midpoint then the car was considered to be left of center, otherwise right of center)
+*Converting the distance from pixels to meters

+After that, I calculated the radius of curvature for each lane based on [an methodology by M. Bourne](https://www.intmath.com/applications-differentiation/8-radius-curvature.php).

+Finally, I filled the space between the two lane lines to highlight the area.

 <p align="center">
   <img src="./output_images/5_fit_fill.jpg">